 Start by roasting the poblano peppers over the stove or broiler.
 Both methods are given above and in the recipe card.

-- Once the peppers are done, the skin is removed, add the cheese in the cavity of each poblano pepper, and set aside.
+- Once the peppers are done, remove the skin, add the cheese to the cavity of each poblano pepper, and set aside.

-- Beat the egg white until they form soft.
-Add the egg yolks, salt and mix well but not too much.
-You should have a fluffy cream.
+- Beat the egg whites until soft.
+Add the egg yolks and salt, mixing well but not too much.
+You should have fluffy cream.

 - Heat the oil in a skillet until it is hot but not smoking.